 I do not pretend that the most unlimited use of the freedom of enunciating all possible opinions would put an end to the evils of religious or philosophical sectarianism.
 Every truth which men of narrow capacity are in earnest about, is sure to be asserted, inculcated, and in many ways even acted on, as if no other truth existed in the world, or at all events none that could limit or qualify the first.
-I acknowledge that the tendency of all opinions to become sectarian is not cured by the freest discussion, but is often heightened and exacerbated thereby; the truth which ought to have been, but was not, seen, being rejected all the more violently because proclaimed by persons regarded as oppoterested bystander, that this collision of opinions works its salutary effect.
+I acknowledge that the tendency of all opinions to become sectarian is not cured by the freest discussion, but is often heightened and exacerbated thereby; the truth which ought to have been, but was not, seen, being rejected all the more violently because proclaimed by persons regarded as opposan, it is on the calmer and more disinterested bystander, that this collision of opinions works its salutary effect.
 NOT THE VIOLENT CONFLICT BE-TWEEN PARTS OF THE TRUTH, BUT THE QUIET SUPPRESSION OF HALF OF IT, IS THE FOR-MIDABLE EVIL; THERE IS AL-WAYS HOPE WHEN PEOPLE ARE FORCED TO LISTEN TO BOTH